FlavScents AInsights Entry for Lauric Acid (CAS: 143-07-7)

 7. Toxicology, Safety & Exposure Considerations

-Lauric acid is considered safe for oral exposure, with no specific acceptable daily intake (ADI) established due to its natural occurrence in foods.
-For dermal exposure, it is generally non-irritating and non-sensitizing, making it suitable for use in personal care products.
-Inhalation exposure is not typically a concern due to its low volatility.
-The risk profiles for food and fragrance applications are similar, with no significant safety concerns identified at typical use levels.
+Lauric Acid is considered safe for oral exposure, with an acceptable daily intake (ADI) not specifically established but generally recognized as safe due to its natural occurrence in foods.
+Dermal exposure is also deemed safe, with low potential for irritation or sensitization, making it suitable for use in cosmetics and personal care products.
+Inhalation exposure is minimal due to its low volatility, reducing occupational hazards.
+The risk profiles for food and fragrance applications are similar, with no significant differences noted.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature